What and where are the best options for first-time home buyers?

 With the property market seeing so many changes, with house prices rising radically over the past ten years and more, it seems a far greater challenge for many young buyers to get a foot on the property ladder.
 It can be confusing; it's not always easy to get your head around equity loans or the mortgage guarantee scheme, or their eligibility criteria, just to take that first step onto the property ladder with a mortgage deal you're comfortable with.

 However, it’s not the lost cause it often appears to be at first glance.
-There are plenty of niche lenders happy to work with new buyers and several government-based schemes available to help them get the helping hand they need.
+Many niche lenders are happy to work with new buyers, and several government-based schemes are available to help them get the helping hand they need.
 These are some of the best deals for first-time home buyers and are well worth looking into.